Design Tips are series of ideas and tips that can help you make the most of templates.

 The second approach is to use the actual or detailed cost estimate of the item.
 We use this technique in our philanthropic work when citizens really do need to know the cost of a new street light or a new service program.
 This variation is also common in portfolio management, when detailed cost estimates are available to business unit leaders.

-Most of the time the items in a Buy a Feature framework are independent.
-Like a well-structured Agile backlog, this simplifies the framework and enables participants to separately consider the value of each item.
+Most of the time the items in a Buy a Feature template are independent.
+Like a well-structured Agile backlog, this simplifies the template and enables participants to separately consider the value of each item.

 However, just like in Scrum, there are times when items in your forum have natural relationships.
 We’ve produced items with the following relationships: